Curriculum and School Improvement

 - Energy and Power: 11 schools

-- Global Logistics & Supply Chain Management: 1 school
+- Global Logistics and Supply Chain Management: 1 school

 - Informatics: 2 schools